ELE495-2425Summer/capstoneproject-eski-camoluk/README.md

 The requirements are explained in the "Installation" section.

 ## Applications
 A computer application and a mobile application have been designed.
 The vehicle can be started via the computer application.
+You can monitor logs, status, processed command with mobile and computer app.

 ## Services
 Both the application and the code within the Raspberry Pi leverage a number of service providers.